Adopt best practices for each process

 • They create bridges between relatively different professions.

-• They accelerate memorization and learning, training on skills which represent a source of pleasure is the HR development scheme to be favored.
+• They accelerate memorization and learning.
+Training on skills which represent a source of satisfaction is the HR development scheme to be favored.

 3. Adopt the common language of business performance: the skill